MSc Aerospace Engineering

 Aerospace Engineering at KTH

 During the autumn semester of the first year of study, all students take one fundamental mandatory course in each of four tracks: Aeronautics, Space, Lightweight Structures and Systems Engineering.
-In addition, one course is mandatory for all master's students at KTH: Theory and Methodology of Science.
-We aim to provide you with the opportunity to experience various aspects of aerospace engineering and make an informed decision when choosing your specialisation track.
+In addition, the course Theory and Methodology of Science is mandatory for all master's students at KTH.
+We allow you to experience various aspects of aerospace engineering and make an informed decision when choosing your specialisation track.

-During the spring semester of the second year you will conduct a five-month long degree project.
-You can conduct the project at a company, an institute or a university, in Sweden or abroad.
-It allows you to work on open-ended, complex engineering problems, either in an industrial or in a research-oriented setting.
-The degree project is presented in a written thesis and discussed at an open seminar.
+During the spring semester of the second year, you will conduct a five-month degree project.
+You can do the project at a company, an institute or a university, in Sweden or abroad.
+It allows you to work on open-ended, complex engineering problems in an industrial or research-oriented setting.
+The degree project is examined through a written thesis and an oral presentation at an open seminar.

 Aeronautics